 Our attorneys include former cops and prosecutors who now use what we have learned to help people accused of DUI chemical test refusals.

-To help you better understand the nuances of the laws relating to California DUI chemical test refusals, our California DUI defense lawyers discuss the following, below:
+To help you better understand the nuances of the law, our California DUI lawyers discuss the following, below:

 - 1. What is California’s “Implied Consent” DUI Law?